 - Transparent.
 Transparent watermarks are subtle overlays that do not obstruct the visibility of the underlying content significantly.
 They are often used for branding or copyright purposes while ensuring that readability remains unaffected.

 - Opaque.
-Opaque watermarks are more prominent images that can partially obscure the content of the document.
-They can be used for security purposes to discourage unauthorized copying or distribution of the document.
+Opaque watermarks are more prominent images that can partially obscure the content of the contract.
+They can be applied for security purposes to discourage unauthorized copying or distribution .

 Legal aspects of watermarks